aggregat4/delicious-bookmarks/README.md

 - delete bookmark in the bookmark list
 - edit bookmark in the bookmark list (just open in the addbookmarks page is fine)
+- implement read later functionality based on a `toread` tag and automatically generating an rss feed from these items and hiding them in the main ui (?)